goblynnrayne/The-Space-Between-Us---A-Text-Based-RPG-for-AI/README.md

 Experience authentic relationships that teach you about real connection.
 Every character is generated from psychological frameworks.
 Learn to recognize attachment patterns, navigate conflict, and build genuine intimacy in a safe space designed for emotional growth.

 **The Space Between Us: Player Guide:**

-Welcome to an intimate exploration of human connection
+Welcome to an intimate exploration of human connection.

 **What Is This?**

-The short answer: A Choose Your Own Adventure on Steroids
+The short answer: A Choose Your Own Adventure on steroids

 The long answer:
 The Space Between Us is an interactive narrative experience about relationships.
 You'll meet someone new, get to know them, and navigate the beautiful, messy reality of human connection.